Select Graphics > Replace Fonts in Project.

 To achieve the effect you want, click Add/Remove keyframes.

 To access interpolation settings such as Bezier curves and Ease In/Ease Out, right click a keyframe.

 You can edit and transform vector graphics without rasterizing them using vector motion controls.
 It prevents pixelation and eliminates boundaries caused by undesired cropping.

 You can edit vector graphics directly from within the Essential Graphics panel, or by using the Effect Controls panel.

-Export your graphic clip, including all layers and animation, as a Motion Graphics template for future reuse or sharing.
+Export your Graphic, including all layers, effects and keyframes, as a Motion Graphics template for future reuse or sharing.

 Select Graphics > Export Motion Graphics template.
 You can also right-click the graphic clip in your timeline and select Export As Motion Graphics Template.

 This export feature is only available for graphics created in Premiere Pro, not for .mogrt files that were originally created in After Effects.

 The Export As Motion Graphics Template option is unavailable or greyed out when two or more Graphics are selected or if it is an After Effects Graphic.